YZ-PJCAC/messaging_system/README.md

 # messaging system

-## all not function. sorry i think it is not neccessary to
+## all not function. sorry i think it is not neccessary to check the my task.

 1. postman not tested yet
 2. React.js is not functional